2025 American League Division Series: Game 4

 Vladimir Guerrero Jr. drove in his ninth RBI of the series in Game 4.

 In the top of the first inning, Vladimir Guerrero Jr. scored George Springer on an RBI single, giving the Blue Jays a 1–0 lead.
 Blue Jays starter Louis Varland pitched 1 1/3 innings, allowing one hit while striking out two batters.
 Ryan McMahon tied the game in the bottom of the third inning with a home run off of Mason Fluharty.
 The Blue Jays would retake the lead in the top of the fifth inning on a sacrifice fly from Springer.
 In the top of the seventh, Nathan Lukes tacked on some insurance runs with a two-run RBI single to extend the lead to 4–1, following an error by Jazz Chisholm Jr. that prevented them from getting out of the inning.
 Yankees starter Cam Schlittler would leave after the error, having pitched 6 1/3 innings and allowing eight hits and four runs (two earned) while striking out only two batters.
 The Blue Jays added one more in the eighth inning on a Myles Straw RBI single to further extend their lead to 5–1.
 The Yankees threatened in the bottom half of the inning, but reliever Jeff Hoffman got Austin Wells to pop out to escape a bases-loaded jam and preserve the lead.
 The Yankees cut into the lead in the ninth when Aaron Judge scored Jasson Domínguez to trim the Blue Jays' lead to 5–2, but Hoffman closed out the series by striking out Cody Bellinger to send the Blue Jays to the ALCS for the first time since 2016.

 The Yankees' series loss resulted in the 16th consecutive season without a World Series title, the third-longest drought in franchise history.
 In addition, Aaron Boone tied Mike Hargrove for most playoff games managed for one team without winning the World Series.

-During the postgame interview with FOX, Vlad Guerrero Jr., egged on by FOX analyst and Red Sox's legend David Ortiz, chanted the "Daaaa Yankees lose!", a playful imitation of the signature call, "THEEEEEE Yankees win!", used by the Yankees' long-time radio broadcaster, John Sterling after a Yankees win.
+During the postgame interview with Fox, Vlad Guerrero Jr., encouraged by Fox analyst and Red Sox legend David Ortiz, chanted the "Daaaa Yankees lose!", a playful imitation of the signature call, "THEEEEEE Yankees win!", used by the Yankees' long-time radio broadcaster, John Sterling, after a Yankees win.